-Whether you’re acquiring an object through a dealer, gallery, art advisor or private sale, these are the documents to consider requesting from the seller at the time of your purchase.
+Below is a checklist of documents to consider requesting for any purchase, whether acquiring an object through a dealer, gallery, art advisor or private sale.
+All documents should be requested from the seller at the time of the transaction.

-What else should be included in the provenance report?
-Look for names of people, companies, auction houses, dealers, or galleries that might have taken part in the transaction of the object.
-The dates and locations of each transaction are also important.
+- Names of people—companies, auction houses, dealers, or galleries—that might have taken part in the transaction of the object.

-Aside from facts regarding the object's past, the report can also include stories and hearsay regarding history.
+Aside from facts regarding the object's past, it can also include stories and hearsay regarding history.
 Even if there are no documents to support the story, it can be a starting point for further research.

-Exhibition history, although it does not include transactional information, will include the whereabouts of the object at a specific point in time like a museum of gallery exhibitions.
-If the object was in a public exhibition at a museum, chances are good that it was also published in an exhibition catalogue, which can be found via WorldCat.
+Exhibition history, although it does not include transactional information, will include the whereabouts of the object at a specific point in time.
+This information can include museum or gallery exhibitions.
+If the object was included in a public exhibition at a museum, chances are good that it was also published in an exhibition catalogue, which can be found via WorldCat.
 An exhibition at a gallery may have resulted in a sale of the object.
 Galleries sometimes publish exhibition catalogues where the object may be listed.

 Bills of Sale

-Supporting literature includes lists of articles, exhibition catalogues, catalogue raisonné listings and any sources that mention of the object.
+Supporting literature should be included with the sale including lists of articles, exhibition catalogues, catalogue raisonné listings and any sources that mention of the object.
 Copies of the articles and literature sources where the object is mentioned are worth requesting.

-A recent condition should be completed by a conservator and include the type of object, date of examination, dimensions, description, condition, evidence of previous repairs, corrosion, stretcher and frame condition, fragile or damaged surfaces and any loose or missing parts.
+Request a recent condition report as well.
+The report should be completed by a conservator and include the type of object, date of examination, dimensions, description, condition, evidence of previous repairs, corrosion, stretcher and frame condition, fragile or damaged surfaces and any loose or missing parts.

-Your art purchase should be accompanied by a recent appraisal report that is USPAP compliant (Uniform Standards of Professional Appraisal Practice).
+A recent appraisal report that is USPAP compliant (Uniform Standards of Professional Appraisal Practice) should also be included with your purchase.
 A USPAP certified appraiser can be found via any of the appraisal organizations such as Appraisers Association of America, International Society of Appraisers or American Society of Appraisers.
 Major auction houses and private appraisal companies can also do appraisals.

 Art loss check